Soft melt-in-your-mouth Vegan Almond Flour Matcha Cookies made with only 6 simple ingredients.

 - Use your hand palm to flatten each cookie slightly, keeping a round bump in the center to keep a moist center and crispy edges.

-- Bake for 10-12 minutes until slightly golden on sides and slightly hard on top.
+- Bake for 12-15 minutes or until slightly golden on sides and slightly hard on top.

 - Cool on the cookie sheet for 5 minutes, then transfer to a cooling rack to completely cool down.